Going Places (1974 film): Plot

 After Jean-Claude and Pierrot learn that they are wanted for the murder, they want to leave Marie-Ange so that she is not connected to this crime, but she refuses.
 So the three continue on the road, stealing cars and trying to hitch-hike.
-When they encounter a family in the countryside, they force them to exchange cars, their old stolen Citroën Traction Avant against a new DS, identical to the sabotaged one.
+When they encounter a family in the countryside, they force them to exchange their old stolen Citroën Traction Avant against the family's new DS, identical to the sabotaged one.
 The daughter of the family is amused by the situation and suggests their parents accept the deal.
-When she is hit by her father she breaks down and requests the three to take her with them, which they do.
-When they find out that she is still a virgin, they deflower her with her consent.
+When she is hit by her father she breaks down and begs the three to take her with them, which they do.
+When they find out that she is still a virgin, they deflower her, apparently not without her consent.
 They note that her name is Jacqueline and when they smell her vagina they are sure that this is the Jacqueline whose bathing suit they found in the vacation home.

-Later they drop her off on the roadside and continue on.
-The film ends with the three driving at high speed with the DS along a winding road climaxing with the sounds of an automobile crash.
+Later, they drop her off on the roadside, and continue on.